Missions

 The mission of Tennessee Baptist Children’s Homes is to share the love of Jesus Christ with children and families from hard places.
 Each year, TBCH provides compassionate, Christ-centered homes and support for children and families—regardless of faith background—through our residential care, foster care, counseling, and family care programs.
 TBCH has three locations serving children across Tennessee including the TBCH Middle Tennessee Campus location on Franklin Road.

-nashville Ministry Partners
+Nashville Ministry Partners

 Begin Anew empowers individuals to overcome the obstacles caused by poverty by providing education, mentoring, and resources.
 Begin Anew serves the Middle Tennessee area through five locations in Nashville, Madison, and Franklin, TN.
 The program provides three curriculum tracks for students: High School Equivalency test preparation, Computer and Job Skills, and Life Skill English.
 Enrollment in services is open to persons of all faiths and cultures.